Deepanshuaggarwal004/Diwali-Sales-Analysis/README.md

-# Diwali-Sales-Analysis
-Diwali Sales Analysis using Python
+# Diwali Sales Analysis using Python

 # PROJECT OBJECTIVES:
 - The motive of this project is to help the store to understand its business growth by answering simple questions using Exploratory Data Analysis (EDA) in Python.